The Nightmare Man (TV series)

 The Nightmare Man is a science fiction drama serial transmitted by BBC Television in 1981.
-The four-part mini-series was adapted for television by Robert Holmes from the 1978 novel Child of Vodyanoi by David Wiltshire.
+The four-part drama was adapted for television by Robert Holmes from the 1978 novel Child of Vodyanoi by David Wiltshire.
 It was produced by Ron Craddock (a former producer of Z-Cars) and directed by Douglas Camfield.
 Both Holmes and Camfield had worked extensively on Doctor Who.

 The serial is set on a small Scottish island, where the population is gripped by fear following a series of savage murders and the discovery of a strange craft on the local beach.